novayo/LeetCode/0019_Remove_Nth_Node_From_End_of_List/README.md

 * Memory Usage: 14.2 MB, less than 76.81% of Python3 online submissions for Remove Nth Node From End of List.

 > dummy node => one pass

+---

+try_3.py: O(n) O(1)

+* Runtime: 26 ms, faster than 97.72% of Python3 online submissions for Remove Nth Node From End of List.
+* Memory Usage: 13.9 MB, less than 59.74% of Python3 online submissions for Remove Nth Node From End of List.

+> linked list - dummy node